 We empower poor and working people from all walks of life to take action and stand up for themselves and their communities.

 One step at a time, our goal is to achieve a future state of living and thriving, rather than the current painful surviving.

 By fostering a sense of community and inclusion, we can heal and lift each other up.

 The more we challenge our assumptions and focus on our most pressing issues, the more equipped we’ll be to drive meaningful change.

 In order to build the largest multiracial working-class coalition in the United States, we’ll need to do it together.
 Get to know Unemployed Workers United’s anchor organizations below.

-Belén Cid-Garcia is the Director of Operations of Unemployed Workers United, (UWU).
+Belén Cid-Garcia (she/her) is the Director of Operations and HR of Unemployed Workers United, (UWU).
 Belen was born and raised in a small town in Michoacan, Mexico.

-Lynn Hứa is the Co-Director of Digital & Distributed Organizing at Unemployed Workers United (UWU), the eldest daughter of Vietnamese refugees, and a movement activist at heart.
+Lynn Hứa (she/her) is the Co-Director of Digital & Distributed Organizing at Unemployed Workers United (UWU), the eldest daughter of Vietnamese refugees, and a movement activist at heart.

-Kim Selig is a National Organizer at Unemployed Workers United (UWU).
+Kim Selig (she/her) is a Texting Program Manager at Unemployed Workers United (UWU).
 She was raised in a Union household, where she was taught early that workers’ rights were hard-fought and continuously challenged by political and economic opposition.

-Reyna (Rey) Wences (pronouns: they/them) was born in Mexico City and raised in Chicago, Illinois.
+Reyna (Rey) Wences (they/them) is the Communications Director of UWU, born in Mexico City and raised in Chicago, Illinois.
 Rey grew up undocumented and became involved in community organizing after graduating high school.